ThreatConnect-Inc/threatconnect-developer-docs/python/advanced.rst

 change the default retry value, call the ``set_api_retries()`` method, passing an Integer for the number of retries.

-Note: There is a maximum window of 5 minutes before the API will reject the HMAC (hash message authentication code) header due to a time mismatch.
+.. note:: There is a maximum window of 5 minutes before the API will reject the HMAC (hash message authentication code) header due to a time mismatch.

 API Result Limit
 ----------------